grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 ### How many vouchers to create?

-The amount of CIC a group can created depends on two things:
+The amount of CAV a group can created depends on two things:

-1. Community commitment: The amount of commitments of goods and services that members of a group have pledged to redeem for CIC.
+1. Community commitment: The amount of commitments of goods and services that members of a group have pledged to redeem for CAV.
 2. An audit of the community's ability to fulfill their commitments.
-No more than 10% of the annual sale capacity of the group or month’s sale capacity will be accepted in order to ensure there is more than enough baking for a CIC.
+No more than 10% of the annual sale capacity of the group or month’s sale capacity will be accepted in order to ensure there is more than enough baking for a CAV.
 3. Endorsement from local Village Elders.

-The maximum number of CICs that can be created is limited based on a reserve requirement of 100% of community commitments.
-So with 50,000 Ksh worth of audited commitments a community can create 50,000 of their own CIC tokens.
+The maximum number of CAVs that can be created is limited based on a reserve requirement of 100% of community commitments.
+So with 50,000 Ksh worth of audited commitments a community can create 50,000 of their own CAV tokens.
 This is a good starting point for a community.
-Note that yearly this commitment process can be redone to reassess the needed CIC supply.
+Note that yearly this commitment process can be redone to reassess the needed CAV supply.

-While the number of CIC to create is important, the speed of circulation is even more crucial to maintaining a local market.
-There should be enough CICs in circulation, such that the community can maintain the amount of trade it desires.
+While the number of CAV to create is important, the speed of circulation is even more crucial to maintaining a local market.
+There should be enough CAVs in circulation, such that the community can maintain the amount of trade it desires.

-### Who should create a CIC?
+### Who should create a CAV?

-CICs are not short term projects - as they seek to provide sustainable public financial infrastructure.
-CICs seek to be an alternative when national currencies are scarce and hence provide a safety net for communities in crisis.
-Creating a Community Inclusion Currency is like having a baby - it is a responsibility that one should not walk away from.
+CAVs are not short term projects - as they seek to provide sustainable public financial infrastructure.
+CAVs seek to be an alternative when national currencies are scarce and hence provide a safety net for communities in crisis.
+Creating a Community Asset Voucher is like having a baby - it is a responsibility that one should not walk away from.
 It is of utmost importance that the community backing be as solid as possible with the full support of the community, mediators, elders and chief.
 Trustful communities can build wealth much easier than trustless communities.
 It's not only about how hard you work, but how much of your work is lost through cheating, theft, corruption, and providing security against those things.
 Trust and trustworthiness are themselves forms of wealth.

-Explain the CIC creation rules.
+Explain the CAV creation rules.
 Say:

 * _In real life to launch a community currency, these groups must be at least 1 year old, at least 10 members who are active, there must be a minimum of 50,000 ksh in commitments with an audit to show capacity, this training course, a signed application.
-If you can meet the requirements, the Grassroots Economics Foundation can support in creating the CIC._
+If you can meet the requirements, the Grassroots Economics Foundation can support in creating the CAV._
 * _Did we reach the 50,000 KSH total or 2,500 KSH each in commitments? _
 * _How balanced are the commitments? _
 * _If we didn’t have enough, how could your community reach 50,000 KSH in commitments?
 Who else would you want to join?_